awkgroupag/datalab/README.md

     * Use `git commit` and `git push` to push your changes to GitHub

 ### 4a.
 Start a single Jupyter Notebook directly
-Just run `run_jupyter_notebook.cmd` directly.
+In the command prompt, navigate into the datalab directory and type `start run_jupyter_notebook.cmd` to run `run_jupyter_notebook.cmd` directly.
 JupyterLab will open in Chrome automatically.

 ### 4b.
 Start the controlboard if it gets more complicated
 * Run `run_controlboard.cmd`.